 This page shows the recommended settings for maximizing performance and visual quality for Varjo headsets.
-Please note that some of the features are not supported yet (see the notes in the corresponding sections).
+Please note that some of the features are not yet supported yet (see notes in the corresponding section).

-Instanced Stereo is not supported for Varjo headsets with Unreal Engine 4.27.
+Instanced Stereo is not supported for Varjo headsets with Unreal Engine 4.27 or 5.0.0.

 Disable instanced stereo rendering in Project Settings > Rendering > VR.
-Restart the project.
+Then restart the project.

 We recommended that you keep foveated rendering enabled when using the Varjo OpenXR plugin.
 Foveated rendering makes use of the eye tracking functionality in Varjo headsets to improve performance by reducing the image quality in peripheral areas where the user is not looking.
 Read more about supported dynamic viewport foveated rendering.